-More formally, consider measuring a subset of stabilizers $S_M = \{ g_1, \ldots, g_m\}\subseteq S$, which can be specified in terms of a parity check matrix $H$.
+More formally, consider measuring a subset of stabilizers $S_M = \{ g_1, \ldots, g_m\}\subseteq S$, which can be specified in terms of a parity-check matrix $H$.
 We define sparsity parameters $w_c$ and $w_q$ associated with $H$ as the maximum row and column weights of this matrix, respectively.
-In particular, these are the maximum weight of the elements of $S_M$ and the maximum number of elements in $S_M$ acting nontrivially on a single qubit, respectively.
+In particular, these are the maximum weight of the elements of $S_M$ and the maximum number of elements in $S_M$ acting nontrivially on a single-qubit, respectively.